bastien34/lo-extension-dev/README.rst

     │           ├── license_en.txt
     └── README.md

-Once installed, a functino `manage_extension` is available in your terminal.
+Once installed, a command line `manage_extension` is available in your terminal.

 To get help, just type: